RutledgePaulV/defcash/readme.md

 (slow-made-fast 1 2) ; returns immediately

-;;; all of the cache strategies provided by core.memoize are supported.
-;;; just specify values for these keywords to toggle the strategies on.
-;;; you can specify more than one and the strategies will be composed
+;;; all of the cache strategies provided by core.memoize are supported ;;; just specify values for these keywords to toggle the strategies on ;;; you can specify more than one and the strategies will be composed

+; specify none of the cache strategies will default to unbounded caching (like clojure.core/memoize) ^{}

-; cache answers for 5 seconds.
+; cache answers for 5 seconds
 ^{:ttl/threshold 5000}

-; will do a sliding window of the 500 most recent answers.
+; will do a sliding window of the 500 most recent answers ^{:fifo/threshold 500}
-^{:fifo/threshold 500}

-; will keep 500 items and then remove items that have been accessed the least number of times.
+; will keep 500 items and then remove items that have been accessed the least number of times ^{:lu/threshold 500}
-^{:lu/threshold 500}

-; will keep 500 items and then remove the items that have gone the longest without use.
+; will keep 500 items and then remove the items that have gone the longest without use ^{:lru/threshold 500}
-^{:lru/threshold 500}

-;;; you can also specify a :seed which is a map of arg vector to value ;;; seed data is exempt from all natural and explicit evictions
+;;; you can also specify a :seed which is a map of arg vector to value

 ^{:seed {[1 2] 3 [4 5] 9}}